romankosoj/async-react/README.md

-# async-react
+# KoolKode Async React Integration

-KoolKode Async React Integration
+Adapts any KoolKode async executor to the loop interface used by [react](http://reactphp.org/).